Photo: Fotolia_Daniel_Ernst

 The DAAD (German Academic Exchange Service) has summarised some helpful information on these topics on this page.
 The Deutschen Studentenwerk (German student services) has also created a video with information about student funding in Germany.

-If you wish to apply for a scholarship, you should apply to a DAAD (German Academic Exchange Service) office in your home country before your stay in Germany.
-More information from the DAAD.
+If you wish to apply for a scholarship, you should contact a DAAD (German Academic Exchange Service) office in your home country before your stay in Germany.
+More information about the scholarships from the DAAD

 If your residence status allows, you can also take on a so-called “mini job” alongside your studies, for which your monthly earnings must not exceed 520 euros.
 Many students work in the restaurant trade, for example.
 Jobs as “student assistants” may also be offered from time to time in the Faculties or as part of specific projects at the university.